Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 if they cannot find the required tool.
 Since these tools were present on my system, the numbers here represent packages adding the dependencies unconditionally.
-This indicates that they will use a local copy instead of the system tools.
+This indicates that they will use a wheel-installed version instead of the system tools.

 Note that the number of `cmake` dependencies is much higher than the number of `scikit-build` dependencies, indicating that many projects